 The Aerial view going up just above the roofer working by the valley shows the roof 90% installed.
 All the scaffolding and wood boards are visible.

-This is the story Ryan Restorations installing New 100 Year Roof.
+This is the story of Ryan Restorations installing New 100 Year Roof.
 We continue to foster this ancient craft.
 Very little has changed.
 The technology that helped the most is electricity, but not much beyond that when you are on the roof.
 We still use old tools and old methods.

 So now we finish with some images from this gorgeous New Evanston Slab Tile Roof and Copper Roof.